Jesse Clement Gray

+Biography

-Born in Ripley, Derbyshire, Gray's father was the local Baptist minister.
-In 1860, the family moved to Hebden Bridge, and Gray was educated at the town's grammar school.
+Gray was born on 12 July 1854, in Ripley, Derbyshire, the son of a Baptist minister.
+In 1860, his family moved to Hebden Bridge, and Gray was educated at the town's grammar school.

-Gray left school at the age of thirteen, and became a clerk for the Lancashire and Yorkshire Railway.
-He was interested in the co-operative movement, and so in 1874 became the assistant secretary of the Hebden Bridge Fustian Society, a full-time post.
+Gray left school at the age of thirteen and worked as a clerk for the Lancashire and Yorkshire Railway.
+He was interested in the co-operative movement, and so in 1874, became the assistant secretary of the Hebden Bridge Fustian Society, a full-time post.
 He proved successful in the role, and was promoted to become the organisation's general secretary before he had even spent six months in the post.

 Gray began making a national reputation for himself, championing co-operative production methods, in addition to the co-operative retail which was becoming widespread.
 In 1883, he was appointed as assistant secretary of the Co-operative Union, and was promoted to become its secretary in 1891.
 He also became secretary of the International Co-operative Alliance, serving from 1902 until 1908.

-In 1906, Gray proposed that the various retail co-operatives in the UK amalgamate, to be run by an elected general council with 150 members.
-This proposal was not taken up.
-He retired in 1910, due to failing health, and died in Manchester two years later.
-He is buried in Hebden Bridge with a monument in the graveyard funded by the movement.
+In 1906, Gray proposed that the various retail co-operatives in the United Kingdom combine and be ran by an elected general council of 150 members; this proposal was not accepted.
+He retired in 1910, due to failing health, and died on 24 February 1912, aged 57, in Manchester.
+He is buried in Hebden Bridge, with a monument in the graveyard funded by the movement.